-Faculty and staff of the School of Nursing are pleased to welcome students into the Nursing major.
-The steps you have taken and the academic work you have completed as a prerequisite to admission provide an excellent background for the work that lies ahead.
-You are entering a challenging and rewarding profession whose members are needed now more than ever before, to make a difference in the health status of our clients.
-Best wishes to all of you as you begin the Nursing program.
+Congratulations on your decision to choose nursing as your career path!
+The faculty and staff of the School of Nursing are pleased to welcome you into the profession.
+You have worked very hard to get accepted into your program following rigorous prerequisite courses and experiences.
+You are entering a challenging and rewarding profession whose members are needed now more than ever before--to make a difference in the lives of others!
+Best wishes to all of you as you begin this academic and professional journey!

-Sincerely, Loucine Huckabay Director, School of Nursing
+Sincerely, Michael L. Williams Director, School of Nursing